 Where to stay in Warsaw?

 Warsaw has many neighbourhoods offering a different kind of experiences, but the area around the old town remains the best, due to its proximity to all the attractions.
+Check the map below to find out the best hostels/hotels in Warsaw in the best locations.

 OTHER POSTS THAT YOU WOULD WANT TO CHECK OUT